ASAP-CRN/harmonized-wf-dev/docker/scvi/README.md

 - NOTE:  mde is super fast and efficient on a GPU

 #### _ANNOTATION_
 - 'annotate_clusters.py'.
 To implement ..
+Use cellassign and a list of marker genes.
+Need to curate a list of marker genes apropriate for all the brain regions we are processing.

 #### _PLOTTING_
 - 'plot_feats_and_groups.py'.